danielbush/oneput/DEFINITIONS.md

 - TAB_FOCUS_NONREC_FOCUSABLE
   - situation where F_NONREC's that contain IF_ELEM's will still be accessible via the tab key
   - TODO: we may need to handle this situation
-- SIB_HIGHLIGHT
-  - when a user focuses on an element via TAB_FOCUS or an action like REC_NEXT etc
-- ISLAND
-  - an "island" is an F_NONREC that we navigate "onto" but never "into";
-  - example: KATEX_ISLAND `<div class="katex">...</div>`